open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 Starting from `.NET8.0`, metrics instrumentation is natively implemented, and the ASP.NET Core library has incorporated support for [built-in metrics](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-aspnetcore) following the OpenTelemetry semantic conventions.
-These metrics in ASP.NET Core include additional metrics beyond those defined in the [specification](https://github.com/open-telemetry/semantic-conventions/blob/v1.23.0/docs/http/http-metrics.md), covering additional scenarios for ASP.NET Core users.
+The library include additional metrics beyond those defined in the [specification](https://github.com/open-telemetry/semantic-conventions/blob/v1.23.0/docs/http/http-metrics.md), covering additional scenarios for ASP.NET Core users.
 When the application targets `.NET8.0` and newer versions, the instrumentation library automatically